 The legal system considers a defendant IST when the defendant, because of a mental

-illness or a developmental disability, is unable to understand his or her legal situation
+illness or a developmental disability, is unable to understand their legal situation

-or assist in preparing for her or his defense.
+or assist in preparing for their defense.
 When a court determines that a defendant

 is IST, it also decides if mental health treatment will help restore the defendant’s